ppy/osu-wiki/news/2024/2024-11-04-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-11-04-resurrection-cup-2024-results/hoaq-and-[boy]dalat.jpg)

-::Hoaq::{ user=7696512 } and ::\1Boy\1DaLat::{ user=8266808 } went above and beyond with their immersive and captivating stream overlay.
+::Hoaq::{ user=7696512 } and ::[Boy]DaLat::{ user=8266808 } went above and beyond with their immersive and captivating stream overlay.
 The recognisable and distinctive design elevated the viewing experience and helped to distinguish ResCup from the more conventional overlays.

 ---